This article presents a study showing that doing the following on white bread can lower the blood sugar response after eating it.

 White bread is made of refined flour and is rapidly digested.
 The result is the immediate release and absorption of glucose in the bloodstream.

 This leads to a sudden increase in blood sugar.
-If the after-meal or post-prandial blood sugar goes to ≥140 mg/dL or 7.8 mmol/L, the risk of causing damage to the blood vessels and developing atherosclerosis increases.
+If the after-meal or post-prandial blood sugar goes to ≥155 mg/dl one hour or ≥140 mg/dL or 7.8 mmol/L two hours after a meal, the risk of developing atherosclerosis increases.

 The Research

-The study was published in the European Journal of Clinical Nutrition and included ten healthy (three male and seven female) subjects.
+The study, published in the European Journal of Clinical Nutrition, included ten healthy subjects (three male and seven female).

-All participants served as their own control.
+All participants served as their control.
 The reference or control meal was 50 grams of glucose.

-They all ate homemade bread or commercial bread thrice randomly on separate days.
-Each bread had 50 grams of carbohydrates.
+They all ate homemade or commercial bread thrice randomly on separate days.
+Each loaf contained 50 grams of carbohydrates.

 Each test bread had four different storage and preparation conditions: